This Anti-Inflammatory Drug Destroys Your Immune System. Fight Inflammation with These Foods Instead

 AAAAI is an enzyme contained in pineapple, which helps with inflammatory responses and allergies.
 It can destroy bacteria and help heal wounds.
 However, too much bromelain, or pineapple, is also not recommended, so we advise consulting a healthcare coach about the safe amounts of bromelain.
 Another plus of pineapples is the high levels of vitamin C and their great taste.

 Although lots of doctors may recommend prednisone as the best corticosteroid drug, they hardly mention the severe side effects that come with it.
-The truth is, prednisone is toxic to the human body, and its side effects can be even more harmful than the symptoms of your original illness.
+The truth is, that prednisone is toxic to the human body, and its side effects can be even more harmful than the symptoms of your original illness.

 However, you must know that stopping this drug suddenly is not beneficial, so the best way is to consult your doctor.
 Meanwhile, try the above-mentioned natural ways to relieve the inflammation in your body.